farcasterxyz/hub-monorepo/CONTRIBUTING.md

 **Updating Flatbuffer Schemas**

 If you update the `message.fbs` file you'll also need to generate new TS classes, which can be done by running:
-`flatc --ts --gen-object-api -o src/utils/generated src/utils/schemas/message.fbs`
+`flatc --ts --ts-flat-files --gen-object-api -o src/utils/generated src/utils/schemas/message.fbs`

+To regerenrate all the TS classes,
+`yarn flatc`